Secure-Legion/.github/profile/README.md

 We believe in honest communication about security limitations:

-✗ **Compromised devices**: If your phone has malware, no app can protect you
-✗ **Physical access**: Someone with your unlocked phone can see your messages
-✗ **Screenshots**: We can't prevent someone from photographing the screen
-✗ **Endpoint attacks**: Attacks on your device itself are outside our threat model
-✗ **Social engineering**: Technology can't fix human vulnerabilities
+✗ **Compromised devices**: If your phone has malware, no app can protect you ✗ **Physical access**: Someone with your unlocked phone can see your messages ✗ **Screenshots**: We prevent screen capture, but can't stop cameras pointed at your screen ✗ **Endpoint attacks**: Attacks on your device itself are outside our threat model ✗ **Social engineering**: Technology can't fix human vulnerabilities

 **What we DO protect:**
 ✓ Network surveillance and metadata collection
-✓ Server compromises (because there are no servers with your data)
-✓ Traffic analysis
+✓ Server compromises (because there are no servers with your data) ✓ Traffic analysis
 ✓ Social graph exposure
 ✓ Location tracking through messaging activity

 Know your threat model.
 Use the right tool for your situation.